 - 2 cups all purpose flour

-- Bake in a 350F oven for 15 minutes.
-The crust should be golden and puff up a bit.
-Cool on a wire rack.
+- Bake in a 350F oven for 13 minutes.
+The edges of of the crust should be just starting to brown up and the crust should puff up a bit.
+Remove from the oven.